rbaumgarten/SiteGenesis-Community-TestSuite/README.md

 - Run test as JUnit test (default configuration: Firefox WebDriver).
 - Adapt WebDriver configurations in `project.properties` if needed.

+### XLT Framework for Grunt or Gulp based Execution

+#### Prerequisites

+- XLT&reg; Framework v4.5 (or higher)
+- Apache Ant
+- Node
+- Grunt or Gulp

+#### Installation

+- [Download the XLT Framework](https://www.xceptance.com/en/xlt/download.html) and unzip it into a directory of your choice.
+- Configure ant build.properties by setting the base path of your local XLT installation as "xlt.home.dir" property (This can be done relative to your ant base directory).
+- Navigate into the grunt or gulp directory with your console.
+- Install the node dependencies by calling "npm install".
+- Make sure that your test suite is running in the script developer (e.g. configure "storefront_url" via Manage Global Test Data ).

+#### Usage
+- Navigate into the grunt or gulp directory with your console.
+- Start the test suite by calling "grunt" or "gulp".

 ## Test Suite Structure

 This section gives a small introduction to the test suite structure.
 Please visit the generated [ScriptDoc](http://xceptance.github.io/SiteGenesis-Community-TestSuite/scriptdoc/index.html) for extended information on test data, packages, test cases and modules.
 The provided [Guide](https://github.com/dataduke/xlt-testsuite-documentation/blob/gh-pages/GUIDE.md) delivers conventions for test suite namings, instructions for test suite development, examples of test suite commands and links to additional resources.
 All planned features are publicly tracked as [GitHub issues](https://github.com/Xceptance/SiteGenesis-Community-TestSuite/issues).
 Feel free to add feature requests!